ShoheiTakei/ShoheiTakei/README.md

 # About Me

-1. I'm a web front-end developer and app developer from Japan.
+1. I'm a web front end developer and app developer from Japan.

 2. My favorites are React, TypeScript, Flutter